sergzver85/zmk-kabarga/README.md

 # ZMK firmware for Kabarga
-This branch is intended for the regular version of the keyboard.For CE keyboard version use [another branch](https://github.com/aroum/zmk-kabarga/tree/kabarga_CE).
+This branch is intended for the regular version of the keyboard.
+For CE keyboard version use [another branch](https://github.com/aroum/zmk-kabarga/tree/kabarga_CE).
 The bootloader and compiled firmware can be downloaded in the [releases section](https://github.com/aroum/zmk-kabarga/releases).

 -----